Why do people go to Palolem, Goa?

 What are luminescent plankton?
 Or what are phytoplankton?
 They’re plankton that emit light when they’re stressed or disturbed.
 So basically, the excess or unnecessary movements in the water make the emit light.
 Which sounds bad for the poor plankton, but it amazing for us humans.

 But nope.
 Locals aren’t very aware about it.
-And the only rumors of bioluminiscent plankton in Goa before have been at the neighbouring Patnem beach, and at Betalbatim and Querim in the North.
+And the only rumors of bioluminiscent plankton in Goa before have been at the neighbouring Patnem beach, and at Betalbatim, Ashwem and Querim in the North; and further South in Gokarna.
 So this was a first.

 It was definitely the first time I went skinny dipping at 1 am too.
 Well, almost.
 BF went skinny.
 I stayed decent.
 Ha!
 Didn’t want anyone suddenly showing up and finding two nymphs in the sea.
 But anyways, if you’re a good swimmer, and you ever go to Palolem and it’s not crowded, and the weather and the seas are just right, try wading out into the distance.
 And you’ll experience something so unreal.

-Obviously, this pic isn’t of the phytoplankton I saw.
+Obviously, there are no pictures of the phytoplankton that I saw.
 I was too busy playing with them to even think of taking a pic till I was back home and my friends asked to see.
-But this is sort of what it looked like.
-Except they shone a bit green rather than blue.
+Add to that, I don’t have a waterproof camera.
+Need a fairy godfather or godmother to get me one someday.
+But I can describe sort of what it looked like.
+It was like stars in the night sky, except they shone a bit green rather than blue.

 The plankton move with every wave of the tide.
 They also shine when you run your hands through the water and scoop them into your hands.
 I could have gone on playing with them for hours.